 At Christmas, the place comes alive with festive cheer.

-Enjoy magical Winter Wonderland in Hyde Park or Christmas in Covent Garden.
+Enjoy the magical Winter Wonderland in Hyde Park or Christmas in Covent Garden.

-With festive lights and plenty of chances to grab a mulled wine or hot chocolate, there’s nowhere better to be.
+With festive lights and plenty of chances to grab a mulled wine or hot chocolate, London in December has so many allures.

 If you’ve got little ones in tow, you can take them to places like M&M world or the Science Museum.